Kangwon Province, North Korea: Geography

 The province is bordered by South Hamgyŏng to the north, South P'yŏngan and North Hwanghae to the west, and Kaesŏng to the south.
 Additionally, the province is across the Korean Demilitarized Zone from its South Korean counterpart Gangwon and Gyeonggi.
 To the east is the Sea of Japan.

 The province is dominated by the T'aebaek Mountains, the highest peak of which is Mount Kumgang ("Diamond Mountain").

 Kangwŏn and Gangwon Provinces are together referred to as the Gwandong region.
 The region west of the Taebaek Mountains is called Yŏngsŏ, while the region east of the mountains is called Yŏngdong.

 In April 2003, the Mt.
 Chuae Plant Reserve was created.
 The reserve is 687 hectares and is in Shindong-ri, Sepho County, and Sanyang-ri, Kosan County.
 Mt.
 Chuae is 1,528 meters above sea level and is part of the Masingnyong Mountains.
-The DPRK Nature Conservation Union is trying to preserve mixed forests of pine and broad-leaf trees.
-The DPRK Cabinet-level decision has banned animal grazing and collecting plant resources and other acts of damaging the environment.
+The North Korean Nature Conservation Union is trying to preserve mixed forests of pine and broad-leaf trees.
+The North's cabinet-level decision has banned animal grazing and collecting plant resources and other acts of damaging the environment.